Maryland Labor Laws Guide

 This way, they can accrue up to 40 hours of sick leave per year.

-Employees can take sick leave for:
+Employees can take sick leave to:

 Employers with 15 or more employees are required to provide paid sick leave, while employers with 14 or fewer employees are not required to pay for the sick leave.